Mad-MO/findbadfn/README.md

 ## Description

 This script helps to find file and directory names on a Linux system which will lead to Problems when shared via SMB to a Windows or Mac system.
+It reads file and directory names recursively but doesn't write anything.

 ## Screenshot